Alexander-Golovshchinskiy/Mini-Projects/README.md

 # Mini-Projects
 Code for mini-projects - both related or unrelated to biology.

-## 1) PNG Decoder

-A lightweight Python class for reading and processing raw `.png` image files that follow strict constraints:

-- Bit depth: 8 bits per channel
-- Color type: 2 (Truecolor RGB)
-- Compression method: 0
-- Filter method: 0
-- Interlace method: 0 (no interlace)

-## Features

-- Validates PNG file format using the PNG signature
-- Extracts metadata: width, height, bit depth, color type, etc.
-- Reads and identifies PNG chunks (IHDR, IDAT, etc.)
-- Decompresses and reconstructs RGB pixel data
-- Enables saving of each of the R, G, B channels into a separate file

-## DNA Skew Diagram and Motif Finding Mini-Project
+## 1) DNA Skew Diagram and Motif Finding Mini-Project

 This mini-project implements algorithms for DNA sequence analysis, focusing on: